saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 The field `seq` is the sequence number of the echo and it is simply a number starting from zero and incremented by one whenever a new echo request is formed.
 This is used to detect if echo messages disappear or are reordered while in transit.

 The `data` field is optional, but often contains information like the timestamp of the echo.
-This can then be used to estimate the round-trip time between hosts..
+This can then be used to estimate the round-trip time between hosts.

 Perhaps the most common ICMPv4 error message, _Destination Unreachable_, has the following format: